coffee2code/get-user-custom-field-values/DEVELOPER-DOCS.md

 The name of the shortcode can be changed via the filter `c2c_get_user_custom_field_values_shortcode` (though making this customization is only recommended for before your first use of the shortcode, since changing to a new name will cause the shortcodes previously defined using the older name to no longer work).

+Note: this plugin's shortcode is only available for use by authors with the ability to post scripts (aka the 'unfiltered_html' capability), such as those with the editor or administrator role (except on Multisite) or the super administrator role.
+For authors without that capability (such as contributors and authors), the shortcode builder is not available and any instances of the shortcode in the post are ignored.
+See documentation for the `get_user_custom_field_values/can_author_use_shortcodes` to customize this behavior.

 ### `user_custom_field`

 The only shortcode provided by this plugin is named `user_custom_field`.
 It is a self-closing tag, meaning that it is not meant to encapsulate text.
 Except for 'field', all attributes are optional, though you'll likely need to provide a couple to achieve your desired result.